phixxy/sparkytron-3000/README.md

 ## Cogs

 Sparkytron 3000 provides several cogs that can be enabled or disabled based on your preferences.
 Each cog adds a unique feature to the bot.
-Many cogs assume you have variables set in environment variables.
+Many cogs assume you have variables set in environment variables and therefore will not work by default.
 Below are some notable cogs:

 ### Stable Diffusion